cypher256/java-extension-pack/README.md

 * [Create a Spring Boot project](https://code.visualstudio.com/docs/java/java-spring-boot#_create-the-project) (Gradle / Maven)

 ### Check Version
-Select the Java version from the dropdown in the VSCode terminal and execute the following commands.
+Select the Java version from the dropdown in the VS Code terminal and execute the following commands.
 The terminal Java dropdown items are automatically created by this extension.
 ```bash
 java -version
 gradle -v